Itinerant spin polaron and metallic ferromagnetism in semiconductor moir\'e superlattices

-Comparing the expressions for $E_{sp}$ and $E_h$, we see that the spin polaron has lower energy than a hole at $h<h^*$ with $h^* \sim t$ ($h^* \approx 0.42 t$ at $J = 0$).
-Thus, in a wide range of fields $h_s^0 \sim J < h < h^* \sim t$, spin polarons are the lowest-energy charge carriers upon hole doping of the Mott insulator.
-This is the first main result of our work.
+Comparing the expressions for $E_{sp}$ and $E_h$, we see that the spin polaron has lower energy than a hole at $h<h^*$ with $h^* = \varepsilon_b - E_{sw}^0$.
+At large Hubbard $U$, the binding energy $\varepsilon_b \sim t $ is significantly larger than $E_{sw}^0 \sim J = 4 \frac{4t^2}{U}$.
+In a wide range of fields $h_s^0 \sim J < h < h^* \sim t$, spin polarons are the lowest-energy charge carriers upon hole doping of the Mott insulator.
 Note that our spin polaron exists on top of the field-polarized state of the Mott insulator, which is fundamentally different from the magnetic polaron in quantum antiferromagnets at $h=0$ \cite{PhysRevB.39.6880,RevModPhys.78.17,PhysRevB.39.12232,PhysRevLett.60.2793,PhysRevB.38.8879,PhysRevLett.60.944}.
-Since the noncollinear antiferromagnetic state on the triangular lattice spontaneously breaks spin rotational symmetry, the magnetic polaron at $h=0$ does not have a well-defined spin quantum number, in contrast with the $s=\frac{3}{2}$ spin polaron we find in the ferromagnetic state.
+For example, since the noncollinear antiferromagnetic state on the triangular lattice spontaneously breaks spin rotational symmetry, the magnetic polaron at $h=0$ does not have a well-defined spin quantum number, in contrast with the $s=\frac{3}{2}$ spin polaron we find here.

-The field-induced transition of the charged excitation between hole and spin polaron is reflected in the charge gap of the Mott insulator, defined as $\Delta = E_{+e} + E_{-e}$: \be \Delta(h) = \left\{ \right. \ee where $\Delta_0 = U -9 t$ is field independent.
-Due to the different spin quantum numbers of hole and spin polaron, $\Delta(h)$ shows a change of slope at $h^*$, as illustrated in Fig.~\ref{fig:excitation_energy}.
+The field-induced transition in the type of the charged excitations is reflected in the charge gap of the Mott insulator, defined as $\Delta = E_{+e} + E_{-e}$: \be \Delta(h) = \left\{ \right. \ee where $\Delta_0 $ is field-independent.
+Due to the different spin quantum numbers of the hole and the spin polaron, $\Delta(h)$ shows a change of slope at $h^*$, as illustrated in Fig.~\ref{fig:excitation_energy}.

+Remarkably, because of its purely kinetic origin, the spin polaron appears already in the limit $U= \infty$ (\cite{PhysRevB.97.140507}, see also \cite{https://doi.org/10.48550/arxiv.2209.05398,https://doi.org/10.48550/arxiv.2106.09600}).
+In what follows, we start by considering $U = \infty$ first ($t/U = 0$).
+Next, we study the spin polaron formation and the saturation field at finite $t/U$, showing that surprisingly, the binding between the hole and the spin flip is further \emph{enhanced} at finite $t/U$.
+We finally conclude by discussing experimental signatures of the spin polaron.